game-ai-platform-team/tira-ai-local/README.md

 #### Moves (UCI)

 Moves are communicated using [Universal Chess Interface (UCI)](https://en.wikipedia.org/wiki/Universal_Chess_Interface).
 In UCI, moves are represented by indicating the origin and destination squares of the moving piece.
-For example `e2e4` means that the piece in `e2` (pawn at game start) moved to `e4`.
+For example `e2e4` means that the piece in `e2` (pawn at game start) moves to `e4`.

 Promotions are represented by a single character at the end of the move.
 If a pawn in `e7` moves to `e8` and promotes to a queen, this is written as `e7e8q`.
 Possible promotions are knight (`n`), bishop (`b`), rook (`r`) and queen (`q`).